W. C. Fields and Me: Plot

 The story begins in 1924 in New York City, where W. C. Fields is a Ziegfeld Follies headliner, and ends with his 1946 death in California at age 66.
 In between, it dramatizes his life and career with emphasis on the latter part of both, when the "Me" of the title, Carlotta Monti, played a prominent role, with a number of fictionalized events added for dramatic impact.

 Having lost his girlfriend Melody to another man and most of his life savings due to careless investments by his broker, Fields heads west to Santa Monica, where he operates a wax museum until he's offered a film role.
 He quickly becomes a major screen presence and a notorious drinker.

 While at a party with his friends John Barrymore, Gene Fowler and restaurant owner Dave Chasen, Fields is introduced to starlet Carlotta Monti, whom he hires as a live-in secretary.
 In order to stifle her theatrical aspirations, he arranges a screen test.
 The studio boss Harry Bannerman decides she has some talent, but Fields threatens to quit Paramount Pictures unless she is discouraged from pursuing a career in films.
 When she learns the truth, Carlotta leaves him and goes to New York.

 When Barrymore passes away, she returns to Hollywood to comfort Fields.
-On the set of My Little Chickadee, she learns why her efforts to get him to marry her have routinely been rebuffed: his first marriage has never been dissolved legally.
-Although hurt by the revelation, Carlotta resigns herself to a life of unwedded bliss that often crumbles into sorrow and frustration as the relentlessly mean-spirited Fields continues to drink heavily and his health steadily declines.
-The comic is hospitalized and, after enduring great physical pain, dies on Christmas Day, a holiday he had despised with a passion.
+On the set of My Little Chickadee, she learns why her efforts to get him to marry her have routinely been rebuffed: His first marriage never had been dissolved legally.
+Although hurt by the revelation, Carlotta resigns herself to a life of unwedded bliss that often crumbles into sorrow and frustration as the relentlessly mean-spirited Fields continues to drink heavily and as his health steadily declines.
+The comic is hospitalized, and after enduring great physical pain, dies on Christmas Day, a holiday he had despised with a passion.